Gravitational anomalies of fermionic higher-spin fields: Introduction

 \section{Introduction}

 We consider gravitational anomalies for chiral fermionic symmetric higher-spin fields.
 These are massless tensor-spinor fields $\psi^\alpha_{\mu_1 \dots \mu_s}$ of rank $s$ which are symmetric in their space-time indices and describe, in four space-time dimensions, higher-spin particles of half-integer helicity $h = s + 1/2$ \cite{Fang:1978wz}.
-These fields are notoriously difficult to couple to dynamical gravity, c.f.~\cite{Aragone:1979hx} for the spin $5/2$ case and \cite{Bekaert:2010hw} for a useful review of no-go theorems.
+The free theory can only be formulated on a flat or AdS background, and these fields are notoriously difficult to couple to dynamical gravity; c.f.~\cite{Aragone:1979hx} for the spin $5/2$ case and \cite{Bekaert:2010hw} for a useful review of no-go theorems.
 However, there is by now growing evidence that higher-spin gravity theories should in fact exist and are of a non-conventional nature, containing an infinite tower of massless fields of all spins.
 We refer to \cite{Bekaert:2022poo} for a recent review of the field.